google/go-cloud/internal/docs/pubsub/design.md

 // Ack acknowledges the message, telling the server that it does not need to
 // be sent again to the associated Subscription.
 This method returns
 // immediately.
-Calling this method twice on the same message causes a panic. func (m *Message) Ack() {
+If Ack has already been called on the message, Ack panics. func (m *Message) Ack() {
 	// Send the ack ID back to the subscriber for batching.
         // The ack is sent to the server in a separate goroutine